 In 2010, she graduated with a BFA in Comic Art from MCAD.

-She has been part of several television show and movies.
+She has been part of several television shows and movies.

 Unique traits: Storyboards, Singing, Puppeteering, Concept Art, Illustration, Writing